Prembadri007/candy-crush/README.md

 # candy-crush
-A vanilla JavaScript Game inspired by Candy Crush - Built for learning purposes
+A vanilla JavaScript Game inspired by Candy Crush - Built for learning purposes kkjkj

 In this walkthrough, I show you how to build Candy Crush in pure JavaScript, HTML and CSS.
 Watch the full video walkthrough [here](https://youtu.be/XD5sZWxwJUk):